A Roadmap for Ship Decarbonisation

 “The need for shipping to decarbonise is real and urgent, but not without its challenges, especially given the technical complexity of the measures being explored to enhance efficiency and/or reduce emissions, and given that the regulations and targets are still evolving.
 The UK Club continues to support its Members in developing a good understanding of these developments and, following the 76th session of the IMO’s Marine Environment Protection Committee (MEPC 76) from 10 to 17 June 2021, the purpose of this article is to provide a summary of the some of the latest issues and challenges facing ship owners and managers.
 At a time when the technologies and risks will be changing fast, a close relationship between ship owners and their insurers will be more important than ever, helping both to better understand the new technologies and the new rules, and to navigate the changing green seascape.”
 Patrick Ryan, Sustainability Director, UK P&I Club.

 Shipping & climate change timeline

-The focus on air emissions started in 1997 with the eventual introduction of regulations through MARPOL Annex VI in 2005.
-This focused on pollutants such as nitrogen oxide (NOx), sulphur oxide (SOx), volatile organic compounds, polychlorinated biphenyls and chlorofluorocarbons.
+The focus on air emissions in shipping started in 1997 with the eventual introduction of regulations through MARPOL Annex VI in 2005.
+This focused on pollutants such as nitrogen oxide (NOx), sulphur oxide (SOx), volatile organic compounds, polychlorinated biphenyls, and chlorofluorocarbons.
 The reduction of SOx emissions has been phased, with the most recent regulations requiring fuel sulphur content to be 0.5% or less from 1 January 2020.
 NOx reduction targets were achieved by optimisation of the combustion process in diesel engines or by installing dedicated NOx emission control technologies.

 - Engine Efficiency Design Index (EEDI) to improve the design efficiency of ships